ylexus/jiotty/README.md

 ```

 and then on application termination call `stop()` on the same components in reverse order.
 Refer to the source code of `Application` as an example.

+# Getting started
+TODO when deployed to Central

 # Quality
 At the moment most of the code is used in my home automation scenarios, so I have good confidence in its quality.